-Since April 1, 2015, Regulations in Ontario require employers to ensure untrained or inadequately trained construction workers complete a Ministry of Labour-approved, working at heights training program before they work at heights and use fall protection equipment and systems.
+Regulations in Ontario require employers to ensure untrained or inadequately trained construction workers complete a Ministry of Labour-approved, working at heights training program before they work at heights and use fall protection equipment and systems.

 Fall protection includes travel restraint systems; fall restricting systems; fall arrest systems; safety nets; and work belts or safety belts.

 MOL-approved training is valid for three years from the date of successful completion.
 Employers must also maintain detailed records of training.

-The Ministry is allowing a transition period for workers whose training already meets the existing fall protection training requirements set out in section 26.2 of the Construction Regulations.
-In these circumstances, and as of April 1, 2017, employers must ensure workers are enrolled immediately in a MOL-approved working at heights training program and successfully complete the program no later than October 1, 2017.
-Employers must also be prepared to show a MOL inspector proof of enrollment upon request.
+The Ministry will allow however, a maximum two-year transition period for workers whose training already meets the existing fall protection training requirements set out in section 26.2 of the Construction Regulations.
+In these circumstances, employers will have until April 1, 2017 to ensure workers in their employ complete the more comprehensive Ministry-approved working at heights training program.